 Puberty is the time

-9 and 15 for guys.
-This wide range in age is normal, and it's why you may develop
+ages of 9 and 15.
+This wide range in age is normal, and it's why kids may develop

-Sometimes, though, people pass this normal age range for puberty without showing
+Sometimes, though, kids pass this normal age range for puberty without showing

 any signs of body changes.
 This is called delayed puberty.